paulplant/xdrip4ios_docs/docs/connect/cgm.md

 <img src="../SelectCGM.png" style="zoom:50%;" />

 You will get a message asking you to keep xDrip4iOS open whilst the bluetooth connection is made with your transmitter.
-Just leave your iPhone on the table and have a coffee.
-DO NOT play Roblox, watch Netflix or listen to Spotify.
-Put the phone down without touching it and keep it close to you.
-Do it now.
+The connection will usually happen in a short time to most transmitter types.

 <img src="../Scanning.png" style="zoom:50%;" />

 When xDrip4iOS finds your transmitter, you will get a message saying that it has been connected correctly.
 Click **OK**.

-You can now choose if you want to use the **Transmitter** algorithm (no calibration required) or deselect this option to use the **xDrip** algorithm with manual [calibrations](../../configure/calibrate) (**recommended**).
+You can now choose if you want to use the **Native** algorithm (no calibration required) or use the **xDrip** algorithm with manual [calibrations](../../configure/calibrate) (**recommended**).

 <img src="../LibreAlgo.png" style="zoom:56%;" />